Tree and Lawn FAQs

 2. How Much should I water my lawn?

-Deeper and less frequently.
-When changing a water schedule, keep in mind that your lawn will respond to water in different ways.
-More frequent / short timed / shallow watering ( more than twice a week ) will tell turf to keep most roots close to the surface, because that's where the water is.
-Shallow roots dry out quicker and will be more prone to browning and disease.
-Less frequent / longer timed / deep watering will tell your lawn to seek out water deeper in the soil, leaving it more capable to care for itself when it gets hot.
-Turf is most active in spring and fall, so use this time of year to really stretch out those waterings to once a week or even longer.
-A lawn with trained roots will have more ability to take care of itself even through winter dormancy as well.
-Note: Always follow city or county watering restrictions and guidelines when watering.
+Less frequent / longer timed / deep watering (less than every 3 to 4 days) will tell your lawn to seek out water deeper in the soil, leaving it more capable to care for itself when it gets hot.
+Turf is very active in spring monsoon, so use this time of year to really stretch out watering to once a week or even longer.
+A lawn with trained roots will have more ability to take care of itself even through winter dormancy.
+Note: Always tune up your irrigation and follow city or county watering restrictions and guidelines when watering.

-3. When should I fertilize my Lawn?
+3. Should I fertilize my Lawn?

 4. I have a Fungus or something on my lawn, Treatment?